fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_category.md

 + `place_of_performance_locations` (optional, array[LocationObject], fixed-type)
 + `agencies` (optional, array[AgencyObject], fixed-type)
 + `recipient_search_text` (optional, array[string])
+  + A unique identifier for the recipient which includes the recipient hash and level.
+Unique identifier could include UEI or DUNS

 + `recipient_id` (optional, string)
     A unique identifier for the recipient which includes the recipient hash and level.
-Unique identifier could include UEI or DUNS
 + `recipient_scope` (optional, enum[string])
     + Members
         + `domestic`